Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Differential rings of quasi-modular and quasi-Jacobi forms for genus two

 \begin{ex}

 Consider the quintic model \eqref{eqngenustwomodelquintic} or \eqref{eqnhyperellipticquintic} with $b_0=1,b_6=0$.
-The periods $\Pi_{A}(\omega)$ are given in \eqref{eqnperiodforquintic}.
-The quasi-periods $\Pi_{A}(\eta)$ can be derived from \eqref{eqnausimodularintermsofthetaderivative}.
+The period matrix $\Pi_{A}(\omega)$ are given in \eqref{eqnperiodforquintic}.
+The quasi-period matrix $\Pi_{A}(\eta)$ can be derived from \eqref{eqnausimodularintermsofthetaderivative}.
 One has the following Rauch's variational formula for the periods and quasi-periods, see \cite{Enolski:2007periods} and references therein\footnote{In \cite{Enolski:2007periods}, it is assumed that $b_{0}=4$ and the basis $\omega$ therein is $2$ times that in this work.
 Also the convention for the period matrix is different from ours.
 We have rewritem the results therein in our convention.},

 The matrices $\alpha_k,\beta_k,\gamma_k$ are given as follows.
 Let

 Then